Florida turns to ex-Ohio State QB Miller to start Vegas Bowl - KTVZ

 He quickly moved up the depth chart after Jones left in March (transferred to Arizona State) and Carlos Del Rio-Wilson left for Syracuse a month later.

+“Obviously it’s a sad, tragic event for all the people involved here,” Napier said in his first public comments since Kitna’s arrest.
+“I think really trying to help all the people involved.

+“Obviously, Jalen is going to have to move forward.
+But it’s a challenge, and it’s one that I appreciate our leadership … certainly we’ve done everything we can do to help our players and staff.
+But as you said here, there’s some things that come with that.
+We’re turning the page and moving forward.”

-Napier has four-star commitment Jaden Rashada ready to sign later this month but is expected to hit the transfer portal for a polished starter and maybe another quarterback to provide more depth.
+Napier will turn to the transfer portal for help.
+He has four-star commitment Jaden Rashada ready to sign later this month but is expected to sign a polished starter and maybe another quarterback from the portal to provide more depth.
 Behind Miller, Florida has walk-on Kyle Engel and freshman Max Brown.

+“I think we all would agree that this game, the quarterback position’s effect on your team with not only the production part but the leadership part, it’s critical,” Napier said.
+“We’ll be working hard to address some of the issues at that position.”

 AP college football: https://apnews.com/hub/college-football and https://twitter.com/AP_Top25 Sign up for the AP’s college football newsletter: https://apnews.com/cfbtop25